anuragrudra81/Project2/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 &#8226; Dispatch label
 * <strong>Download PDF invoice and packing slips</strong>: Easily download PDF invoices and packing slips from your order admin page.
 * <strong>Customization of invoice</strong>: Customize invoices by adding your store logo, store name, and VAT, etc.
-* <strong>Customization of shipping label</strong>: Shipping labels can be customized by adding barcodes, tracking numbers, and more.
+* <strong>Customization of shipping label</strong>: shipping labels can be customized by adding barcodes, tracking numbers, and more.
 * <strong>Option to bulk print</strong>: Bulk print all labels from orders page.
 * <strong>Send invoice PDF by email</strong>: Enable stores to send PDF invoice by email.
 * <strong>Print invoice from My-Account page:</strong> Allow logged-in customers to print their invoice from the My-Account page.